fortinet-fortisoar/solution-pack-soar-framework/docs/content.md

 ##### Alert Ingestion

-For every indicator, file URL, hash, domain, IP address, user; there is a corresponding enrichment playbook that goes through multiple intelligence platforms, and other processes, collects the data, and puts that information in a formatted manner to the indicator record.
+Running an alert through the system to find signs and understand if there was a threat is Alert Ingestion.

 ##### Indicator Extraction

 Depends on the standard schema of the alerts module, which when populated, translates to the respective indicator record.

+##### Indicator Enrichment

+For every indicator, file URL, hash, domain, IP address, user; there is a corresponding enrichment playbook that goes through multiple intelligence platforms, and other processes, collects the data, and puts that information in a formatted manner to the indicator record.

 #### Announcements

+Announcements module helps notify users who are a part of a [war room](#war-rooms).

 #### Assets

+Assets represent a unique piece of hardware and any information known about that hardware, such as MAC address, hostname, or IP address.
+Assets preferably have a unique identifier.
+The assets module helps add devices within FortiSOAR for use by the SOC team.
+Computers typically represent the assets of your organization.

 #### Campaigns

+Campaigns are a collection of incidents relatable to a single threat actor.
+Many times, disparate incidents are connected attempts of a malicious attacker attempting to probe and gain access to a network.

 #### Communication

+It helps users to communicate with external entities like tenant contacts, and other SOC teams, using email, instant messaging (IM), etc. from within an alert generated in FortiSOAR.
+For this purpose, it uses IMAP and Exchange connectors.

 #### Events

+Events consist of records that contain machine-level information about activity that triggered a specific alert.

 #### Hunt

+The Hunts module is a place to store and organize your hunts.
+The hunt you create here will be the central repository where all Alerts, Assets, Users, and other modules’ records that become associated with your hunting activity will be linked together.

 #### Incidents

+Incidents are confirmed alerts that negatively affect the confidentiality, integrity, and availability of an organization.
+Incidents represent a collection of information discovered during an Incident Response investigation.
+Incidents are triggered based on the suspicion or confirmation of a security breach.

 #### Indicators